Strategic Alliances & Community Partnerships

 - Risk, cost and transitions of care monitoring

-Madison Park High School – We have an internship program for dental assisting students at the Madison Park High School.
+– Madison Park High School – We have an internship program for students at the Madison Park High School.
 These internships create job opportunities for low-income residents and create a hiring pipeline for us.
-We plan to develop a program for their medical assisting program as well.

 – Roxbury Community College – We have a clinical rotation for nursing and allied sciences students at the Roxbury Community College.
 These clinical rotations provide job experience in community healthcare, creates job opportunities for low-income residents and creates a hiring recruitment pipeline for us.

 – Boston Adult Technical Academy (BATA) – Whittier partners with BATA to improve the delivery of prevention, screening, counseling, and referral for Sexually Transmitted Diseases, viral hepatitis, and tuberculosis.
 We also collaborate on health promotion, education and prevention activities, and link BATA students to medical and social support services at Whittier

 – Women, Infants and Children’s Nutrition Program (WIC) – WIC provides Whittier patients with on-site food, nutrition counseling at our main clinic and satellite at Quincy Commons.

 As part of the Center for Disease Control HIV Prevention project, WSHC has worked closely with:

 – Black and Hispanic Gay Coalition, which offers HIV Public Opinion Leader groups, leadership programming for youth and adults, community engagement and increased access to HIV intervention and prevention services for LGBTQ Black and Latino patients